 Unfortunately, there isn’t a simple answer to what makes a logo appropriate.
 Common sense and a little experience might come into play here.
 There’s no rule that says it has to have anything to do with your product or service.
 You could be a tech company with a fruit as a logo, or even a design company with a hummingbird, but if you are a mechanic and your logo is a bottle of nail polish then it could send your prospective clients mixed signals.

 Aspect ratio: It may be any shape you desire, but where possible, aim for a logo that can fit in a square.

 Splitting the elements: If your logo consists of an image and text, make sure each can hold its own.
 You’ll find it increases its versatility significantly.

 Instant impressions = instant impact: A picture is more memorable than text.
 A logo that is text only is technically still a picture and is perfectly acceptable.
 Just make sure to customize its font so its easily recognized.

 Slogans are not logo elements: Your slogan or tagline may be great, but they are separate from your logo.
 They can be distracting and won’t even be seen if it has to printed on small media like business cards.

 Repetition: Once you have a logo you’re proud of, make sure the whole world sees it.
-It has to be on all your business documents (business cards, letterheads, uniforms etc.), but display it everywhere else you can.
+It has to be on all your business documents (business cards, letterheads, corporate uniforms, workwear etc.), but display it everywhere else you can.
 Sponsor an event, plaster it on all the event’s media.
 Create a social media brand page, make your logo the profile and banner picture.
 Run a social media ad campaign, make sure your logo is featured in it.
 Then more people see it, the more confident they will feel about your brand.